5 people shot, injured at North Philadelphia block party: Police

 PHILADELPHIA (WPVI) -- Police were investigating after a Saturday night shooting left three teens and two others injured in North Philadelphia.

-Police said about 200 young adults were gathered near 9th and Parish streets for a block party.
-Once police were in the area, they heard gunshots, investigators said.
+Police said about 200 young adults were gathered near 9th and Parish streets for a block party when two separate groups of people engaged in a shootout.
+Shots were also fired at police, but officers did not return fire, investigators said.

-The victims range in age from 16- to 26-years old, police said.
+The five victims range in age from 16- to 26-years old, police said.
+They were taken to Temple University hospital where they were listed in stable condition.

-Multiple shell casings from several weapons were also found on the scene.
+More than 60 shell casings from several weapons were also found on the scene, including rounds from an AR-15.

+Police said one gun was recovered from one of the victims by Temple University Police.

 None of the injuries appear to be life-threatening.
 No officers were hurt.